Collaboration between Foodbank and FoodLegal- what does it mean for food companies and retailers?

 For any queries or clarification in relation to donations Foodbank, do not hesitate to contact Dr. Rozita Vaskoska (rozita.vaskoska@foodlegal.com.au) or Elisa Silverman (elisa.silverman@foodlegal.com.au).

 This is general information rather than legal advice and is current as of 2 Dec 2021.
-We therefore recommend you seek legal advice for your particular circumstances if you want to rely on advice or information to be a basis for any commercial decision-making by you or your business.
+We recommend you seek legal advice for your specific circumstances before making any commercial decisions.